kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/dist.md

 The mother is always a *word*, a *phrase* or a *clause* and we measure distances between mothers and daughters in *words*, *phrase_atoms* and *clause_atoms* respectively.

-If we measure in words, we take the difference between the [maxmonad](maxmonad) values of the mother and the daughter.
+If we measure in words, we take the difference between the max [oslot](oslot) values of the mother and the daughter.
 If we measure in *clause/phrase-atoms*, we take the difference of the [number](number) values of the mother and the daughter.

-**NB:**
+# Note
-Or must we take the [number](number) of the clause/phrase-atom that the daughter occurs in?
+> Or must we take the [number](number) of the clause/phrase-atom that the daughter occurs in?

 Why is distance useful?
 Examples needed.